Shubhkarman777/Handwriting-Recognition/README.md

 Developed a neural network to recognize handwritten document and convert it into text document.
 After this, the text document is checked for plagiarism.

 # Dataset
-http://www.fki.inf.unibe.ch/databases/iam-handwriting-database
-Visit this link to download the dataset.
+Visit this link to download the dataset: http://www.fki.inf.unibe.ch/databases/iam-handwriting-database

 # Pre-requisites
 1. Python 3.4